colelawrence/decipad/apps/docs/docs/formulas/formulas-for-numbers.md

 ## Get an absolute number - abs()

-The `abs()` formula gives you the absolute value of a number. <br/> It is useful when you need to remove the negative sign from a number.
+The `abs()` formula gives you the absolute value of a number. <br /> It is useful when you need to remove the negative sign from a number.
 If your number is positive or zero, it stays the same.
 If it's negative, it removes the negative sign.

 **Syntax:** `abs( Number )`